TilBlechschmidt/WebGrid/docs/features/screen-recording.md

     ```graphql
     query {
+      session {
-        sessions {
+        latest {
         id
-            alive
+        metadata {
+            client {
+            key
+            value
             }
         }
+        }
+      }
+    }
     ```

-    It returns you a list of all sessions with their corresponding identifiers and whether or not they are currently alive.
+    It returns you a list of all sessions with their corresponding identifiers and user-assigned metadata.
 To identify your session uniquely using metadata, head over to the [API documentation](./api.md#session-metadata).

 ## Embedding